-- History of the label, people involved in running the label
+- History of the label or the people involved in running the label;

-- Copy/pasted info from the internet, or any other copyrighted or credited material
+- Copy / pasted information from the internet or any other copyrighted or credited material;

-- Lists of sub/parent-labels, releases or artists (these can all go into the database via release submissions and Parent Label updates).
-Former parent/sub label information is allowed, however, as there is no way to indicate this otherwise.
+- Lists of sub / parent-labels, releases or artists (these can all go into the database via release submissions and Parent Label updates).
+Former parent / sub-label information is allowed, however, as there is no way to indicate this otherwise; or

 19.2.
 The Parent Label is a label that owns the label whose profile you are editing.
 Make sure you respect the parent label's spelling and capitalization.
 Test the link on the confirmation page.
-This field is only for parent label, not for sub-labels (sub-labels are linked automatically when a parent label update is accepted).
-Sister label can not currently be displayed via live links, please use the label profile for this information.
+This field is only for parent labels, not for sub-labels (sub-labels are linked automatically when a parent label update is accepted).
+Sister labels cannot currently be displayed via live links, please use the label profile for this information.